newatoms/beta/projects/science-of-images/post.md

 Keeping all of this science and psychology in mind while looking for an image feels overwhelming.
 To make it easier on ourselves, we set some relevant guidelines:

 * **A header image should work on its own, even outside its context.** The header image is often the first and only thing people see.
 You want to grab their attention with *appeal*, *comprehension* and *retention*.
-Want to know more about what makes an image interesting?
-Read [Ten Tips for Making Interesting Images](https://medium.com/@caitlinwinner/ten-tips-for-making-interesting-images-19a59bd2eea2#.squ547nli) from @caitlinwinner.
 * **Images should trigger curiosity.**
 * **Images should create a context.** Establish an atmosphere into which you would like your readers to enter.
 * **Images need to tell part of the story.** Don’t go for the obvious.